Hiroshima High Court upholds Iwakuni base noise ruling, ups damages to ¥735 million | The Japan Times

 Yet the plaintiffs are still “suffering from damage that cannot be overlooked,” Mori said.

-In October 2015, the district court recognized that the plaintiffs “suffered psychologically and sustained health damage,” and that their conversations and sleep had been disrupted by the aircraft noise.
+In October 2015, the district court recognized that the plaintiffs “suffered psychological and sustained health damage,” and that their conversations and sleep had been disrupted by the aircraft noise.

 Both courts limited the scope of compensation to past damage and rejected the request for banning nighttime and early morning flights.